duaneking/gozodiacs/README.md

 Please Note: 100% code coverage in GoLang code is not a guarantee of a lack of bugs in GoLang code.
 This is in part due to GoLang's poor design mistakes when it comes to the "time" module.

-One of the biggest issues many have with GoLang is that GoLang handles time formatting badly, using arbitrary format strings and date values that are, strictly speaking, not always compatiable with the worlds standards on issues of time.
+One of the biggest issues many have with GoLang is that GoLang handles time formatting badly, using arbitrary format strings and date values that are, strictly speaking, not always compatible with the worlds standards on issues of time.

 This is a known issue that will create issues in the future for users of this library after I have been dead for a few thousand years... but as this is known issue, with known problems, I felt that simply getting this module to 100% code coverage was enough on my end as a consumer of these time api's to have done my due diligence as an engineer.